soraxas/firmware/README.md

 If you have any problems with the build procedure, please create issue in the official agent repository.
 I made no changes into the proccedure and I will not be able to help with them.

 ## TODO

-- allow multiple macros run at the same time
-- enable slots for runtime macros
+- enable (multiple) slots for runtime macros